-When the cash rate increases, this usually means that financial institutions are paying higher interest on the money they borrow, so they often pass those higher costs on to their customers by increasing the interest rates their customers pay on loans.
 While a variable interest rate will often vary depending on changes to the cash rate, a fixed interest rate will not.
 So taking on a fixed-rate loan means you are not adversely affected by higher rates even when the cash rate goes up.

 Prospa’s fixed-cost loan